China Anne McClain: 2005–2010: Daddy's Little Girls and Tyler Perry's House of Payne

 McClain was discovered in 2005 by a music executive who heard her singing and encouraged director Rob Hardy to audition her for his 2005 feature film The Gospel.
 McClain auditioned for the Disney Channel Original Movie Jump In!
-(2007) and won a role but turned it down to instead star in the television series Tyler Perry's House of Payne (2007–present) as Jazmine Payne, after catching Tyler Perry's attention.
-Disney kept working with McClain where she booked several guest roles in the years to come.
-She appeared in the movie Daddy's Little Girls (2007) with her sisters, Sierra and Lauryn, who are also actresses and played her older sisters in the film.
+(2007) and she won a role, but turned it down because she was too young.
+Instead, she starred in the television sitcom Tyler Perry's House of Payne (2007–present) as Jazmine Payne, after catching Tyler Perry's attention.
+Disney kept working with McClain where she booked many guest roles in the years to come.
+She appeared in the film Daddy's Little Girls (2007) with her sisters, Sierra and Lauryn, who are also actresses and played her older sisters in the film.

-McClain appeared in various other shows and movies such as Hannah Montana (2009) with future co-star Sierra McCormick, NCIS (2009), and the film Hurricane Season (2009).
+McClain appeared in several other shows and films such as Hannah Montana (2009) with future co-star Sierra McCormick, NCIS (2009), and the sports drama film Hurricane Season (2009).
 In 2009, McClain booked the starring role as Janet in the Disney Channel pilot Jack and Janet Save the Planet alongside future co-stars McCormick and Jake Short.
 The pilot was not picked up and never aired.
-She also appeared in the film Grown Ups (2010) as Charlotte McKenzie, the daughter of Chris Rock's and Maya Rudolph's characters.
-McClain had a recurring role on Disney Channel show Jonas (2010) as Kiara, and sang alongside Nick Jonas for the song "Your Biggest Fan" which was featured both in the series and on Jonas L.A., the show's soundtrack album.
+She also appeared in the 2010 comedy film Grown Ups as Charlotte McKenzie, the daughter of Chris Rock's and Maya Rudolph's characters.
+McClain had a recurring role in the second season of the Disney Channel show Jonas (2010) as Kiara (bodyguard's niece), and performs alongside Nick Jonas for the song "Your Biggest Fan" which was featured both in the series and on Jonas L.A., the show's soundtrack album.